Is your body-mind really doing a job or just you doing a job?

 Both men were kind family men and their successes were motivated from the essence of family values.

-Just delight them if you can.
+Just delight them everyday if you can.

 We always think that our possessions are our lasting values, but often we get greater happiness when we spend our money and time on family, close friends, and experiences.

-Naturally what happens is when we have more possessions, they end up possessing us.
+Naturally what happens is when we have more possessions, we have to take care of them and they end up possessing us.

 Don’t get me wrong I love to drive brand new Mercedes but I wouldn’t trade my fulfilling activity time with the care of Mercedes Benz.
 I would not trade my time to substitute to see my parents, to eat with them, and create special time with them.

-You might be thinking where is the answer to the title question of this piece of content, I hope by this time you already know the answer but if you don’t know, then here it is.
+You might be thinking where is the answer to the title question of this piece of content, I hope by this time you already know the answer but if you don’t know, here it is.

 Sammi, why do you love Megda so much?